Traffic Calming 2024

 Do you have plans to calm traffic on the North side?
 It seems the North has more high speed traffic between residential areas than on the South.

-DylanC asked about 1 month ago
+DylanC asked 2 months ago

 Of course we do!
 Traffic Calming is a city wide initiative.
 Residents can request traffic calming on any street that they live on and it will be ranked based on measured speeds, volumes and pedestrian infrastructure.
 If you feel like the street you live on should be assessed please email Traffic@fredericton.ca and engineering staff will look into it for you!